Leading Study Abroad Programs

 - Going beyond the role of a typical classroom manager on the Purchase Campus, to one of overseas site manager; dealing with broader student health and safety concerns

-Please contact Anne Kern, Global Dean, with any questions about faculty-led programs.
+Please contact Anne Kern, Dean for Global Strategy, with any questions about faculty-led programs.